Jeff Rosenthal: Honors and awards

 Rosenthal received the CRM-SSC Prize in 2006, the COPSS Presidents' Award in 2007, the Statistical Society of Canada Gold Medal in 2013, and a Faculty of Arts & Science Outstanding Teaching Award in 1998.
 He was elected a Fellow of the Institute of Mathematical Statistics in 2005, and of the Royal Society of Canada in 2012.

 Personal life

-Rosenthal's father Peter Rosenthal (1941—2024) and mother Helen Stephanie Rosenthal (1942–2017) were originally from Queens, New York City.
+Rosenthal's father Peter Rosenthal (1941–2024) and mother Helen Stephanie Rosenthal (1942–2017) were originally from Queens, New York City.
 They emigrated to Canada in 1967 where both of them became math professors at the University of Toronto.

 Besides his research, Rosenthal performs music and improvisational comedy, including at The Bad Dog Theatre Company.
+He performed musical accompaniment for the sketch comedy show Middle Raged by Geri Hall and Gary Pearson.

 Jeffrey Rosenthal is married to Margaret Fulford, who is the University College Librarian.
 His father-in-law was journalist Robert Fulford.